Main image: Paul Miedema and Nelson Sebezela of Calabash tours.

 Below are 13 tips to surviving as a small tourism business:

-05 Lead your team through action.
+- Lead your team through action.
 Be decisive and own your mistakes.
-Be visible and supportive to your team.
+Be visible and supportive of your team.

-07 When things go wrong – own up.
+- When things go wrong – own up.
 Develop a capacity to be reflective.
-Without reflection you may keep making the same mistakes.
+Without reflection, you may keep making the same mistakes.

-08 Know what is going on in your business.
-Have instinct for your business.
+- Know what is going on in your business.
+Have an instinct for your business.
 Know how bookings look ahead, know who owes you money.
 This should be intrinsically instinctual.

-10 Don’t rely on Government for business, especially as a start up or SMME.
+- Don’t rely on Government for business, especially as a start-up or SMME.
 It’s your responsibility to keep finding work!

-13 Pay fair wages for fair share.
+- Pay fair wages for a fair share.
 Build your team.
 Create career paths and not just jobs.